pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 ## Intro to WebAssembly

 Unlike both x86_64 and aarch64, wasm32 is a stack-based ISA.
 All wasm32 instructions operate by pushing and popping values from an implicit stack.
-Lets start with a simple example:
+Let's start with a simple example:

 ```wat
 i32.const 4     ;; push value 4 onto stack